 Indulge in an ice cream like no other at Chin Chin Labs in Camden.
 The original concoctions of this unusual ice cream parlour come to life thanks to the freezing properties of liquid nitrogen.
 You can see the process as you wait to be served, amid chemical clouds in the shop’s laboratory.
 Chin Chin Labs’ delicious creations come in quirky flavours such as watermelon and red velvet.

 A traditional Victorian music hall in London’s Tower Hamlets, Wilton's Music Hall has been fully restored in recent years to its former glory.
 Book tickets to a variety of performances, drop by for a drink in the impressive Mahogany Bar or simply take a tour of this wonderful, historic venue.

 7. Kyoto Gardens in Holland Park

 The Kyoto Japanese Garden is a hidden gem wrapped in another hidden gem: Holland Park.
-The beautiful park is tucked away in smart Kensington and is a favourite of Joanna Lumley.
-The park has plenty of its own hidden corners, with winding paths, statues, peacocks, an opera house and an orangery, alongside the tranquil Kyoto Gardens.
+The beautiful park is tucked away in smart Kensington and has plenty of its own hidden corners, with winding paths, statues, peacocks, an opera house and an orangery, alongside the tranquil Kyoto Gardens.